St Albans, Nottinghamshire

-At the time of the 2011 census the population was 3,290.
+At the time of the 2021 census, the population was 3,210, a drop from the 2011 census count of 3,290.
 As well as the part of Bestwood Country Park surrounding Bestwood Lodge, a former ducal residence, the parish includes the residential areas of Warren Hill, Warren Wood, Deer Park and 'The Gardens' on the northern outskirts of the Greater Nottingham conurbation.